elegantapp/pwa-workshop-angular-firebase/README.md

 {
   "appData": {
     "version": "1.0.1",
-    "changelog": "Added foo:bar feature"
+    "changelog": "Fixed foo:bar bug"
   }
 }
 ```
 * Rebuild your app with running `npm run build:prod` while you have the app open on Chrome, and while serving the app already with `npm run server`.
-* Refresh you tab and you need to see a new service worker waiting for an update in web inspector and also an alert popup in your app.
+* Refresh your tab and you need to see a new service worker waiting for an update in web inspector and also an alert popup in your app.

 ## Good to go 🎯